ONSdigital/dis-wagtail-alpha/README.md

 The site should be available on the host machine at: http://127.0.0.1:8000/

-If you only wish to run the frontend or backend tooling, the commands `honcho` runs are in `docker/Procfile`.

 Upon first starting the container, the static files may not exist, or may be out of date.
-To resolve this, simply run `npm run build`.
+To resolve this, simply run `make load-design-system-templates`.

-## Installing python packages
+## Installing Python packages

 Python packages can be installed using `poetry` in the web container: